mathias/dotfiles/README.md

 Contains a .tmux.conf file that sets up tmux.
 Very basic config at this point.
 Hoping to improve that once I read [Brian Hogan's new book](http://pragprog.com/book/bhtmux/tmux).

+Use [Chris Johnsen's tmux-MacOSX-pasteboard](https://github.com/ChrisJohnsen/tmux-MacOSX-pasteboard) to get paste support in tmux.
+Follow the instructions to compile it and place it in `~/bin`.
+The `.tmux.conf` file will call `reattach-to-user-session` every time it launches.

 ### vim/

 Inside `vim/` you'll find files to set up vim, naturally: